A hunting knife has a single purpose: processing meat after a kill.

 It is available in a skinning model with a wider blade, and it can be upgraded to exceptional S30V steel for an additional cost.
 Assembled in the USA.

 The CQC-11K is a new model to Kershaw’s hunting line.
-For 2018, it replaces the previously-featured Diskin Hunter as a blade that will work great for hunting but can also transition into the survival realm and back.
+In 2018, it replaced the previously featured Diskin Hunter as a blade that will work great for hunting but can also transition into the survival realm and back.
 Made in collaboration with renowned knifemaker Ernest Emerson, the CQC-11K has a 3.5-inch blade of 8Cr14MoV stainless steel.